-Teacher Appreciation Week starts Monday, May 6th!
+Teacher Appreciation Week is around the corner!
 It’s a special time for recognizing and celebrating the educators in our lives who do so much to motivate, inspire, and help their students succeed both in the classroom and beyond.
 As you’re thinking of ways to show your thanks and appreciation for the fellow teachers in your life, here are a few ideas to get you started:

 1) Tell them how they’ve impacted you